Archaeology of Greece: Pottery

 Classical pottery depicted myths and legends, ritual processions and social activities between men and women.
 Scenes were predominantly painted on clay vessels using either Black-figure or Red-figure techniques; Black-figure and Red-figure pottery techniques were both used interchangeably up until the fifth century BC when Red-figure pottery became more widely used.
 Red-figure pottery was also out of use by the end of the fourth century BC after a decline in quality.
 During the sixth and fifth centuries BC, figure decoration lacked with vessels simply painted black with a metallic lustre.

 Archaeologists use the remains of art in Greece to formulate conclusions on topics such as societal norms, religion, culture, and political initiatives and/or structure.

 Recent discoveries

 In March 2021, archaeologists announced the discovery of a 2500-year-old unbroken bronze bull idol near to the temple of Greek deity Zeus in Olympia.
 According to archaeologist Zaharaoula Leventouri, one of the statue's horns stuck to the ground after the heavy rainfall and carefully removed from the area.
 Researchers also revealed fine pottery remains dated back to Greece's Geometric period.
 In 2020, archaeologists found a 4th-century BC terracotta mask, representing the god Dionysus, in the city's acropolis at Dascylium.
-In August 2021, archaeologists led by Kaan Iren have announced the discovery of Ancient relief described Greek-Persian wars at Dascylium.
+In August 2021, archaeologists led by Kaan Iren announced the discovery of an ancient relief depicting Greek-Persian wars at Dascylium.
 Explorer Kaan Iren said: "there are Greek soldiers fighting and Persians on horseback fighting them.
 Greek soldiers are depicted under the hoofs of Persian horses.
 There is a propaganda scene here under the pretext of war".